Lexical Semantic Recognition: Modeling

 \subsection{Results and Discussion}

-\Cref{tab:results_streusle_dev} shows all standard \textbf{STREUSLE} evaluation metrics on the test set.
+\Cref{tab:results_streusle_test} shows all standard \textbf{STREUSLE} evaluation metrics on the test set.
 For preposition supersenses (SNACS), we compare to the results in \citet{schneider-18}, who performed MWE identification and supersense labeling for prepositions only.
 Note that \citet{schneider-18} used version 4.0 of the STREUSLE corpus, which is slightly different from the version we use (some of the SNACS annotations have been revised).
 However, our baseline tagger, even with GloVe embeddings, outperforms \citet{schneider-18} on that subset.
-Using BERT embeddings with predicted POS tags and lemmas improves performance substantially; on preposition supersense tagging, it even outperforms using gold POS tags and lemmas. \citet{liu-etal-2019-linguistic} also found that BERT embeddings improved SNACS labeling on STREUSLE 4.0, although they study a simplified setting (gold preposition identification, and only considering single words).
+Using BERT embeddings with constraints POS tags and lemmas improves performance substantially; on preposition supersense tagging, it even outperforms using gold POS tags and lemmas. \citet{liu-etal-2019-linguistic} also found that BERT embeddings improved SNACS labeling on STREUSLE 4.0, although they study a simplified setting (gold preposition identification, and only considering single words).

-\Cref{tab:results_parseme} shows standard \textbf{PARSEME} test set evaluation metrics for models trained on the STREUSLE training set.
-While using GloVe embeddings does not reach the performance of the existing PARSEME systems---some of which were trained on the PARSEME training set---replacing them with BERT embeddings approaches the state of the art MWE-based F-score and exceeds the best reported token-based F-score, despite the challenging zero-shot out-of-domain generalization setting.\footnote{It is unclear whether \citet{rohanian-19} used gold syntactic dependencies at test time.} This demonstrates that pre-training contextualized embeddings on large corpora can help models generalize to out-of-domain settings.\footnote{A small fraction of sentences in the PARSEME test set (194$/$3965) are EWT reviews sentences that also appear in STREUSLE's dev set.
+\Cref{tab:results_dimsum_parseme_combined} shows standard \textbf{PARSEME} and \textbf{DiMSUM} test set evaluation metrics, for models trained on the STREUSLE training set, in a zero-shot out-of-domain evaluation setting.
+On the PARSEME test set, our BERT-based model approaches the state-of-the-art MWE-based F-score and exceeds the best reported \textit{fully-supervised} token-based F-score.
+However, on the DiMSUM test set, the BERT model did not outperform the best shared task system, likely owing to the comparative difficulty of the full lexical semantic recognition task versus the restricted DiMSUM setting.

+These results demonstrate that pre-training contextualized embeddings on large corpora can help models generalize to out-of-domain settings.\footnote{A small fraction of sentences in the PARSEME test set (194$/$3965) are EWT reviews sentences that also appear in STREUSLE's dev set.
 The rest of the PARSEME test set contains other web and non-web genres \citep{walsh-18}, and thus it is mostly out-of-domain relative to STREUSLE.
 None of the PARSEME training set overlaps with STREUSLE.}

-\Cref{tab:results_dimsum} shows that standard \textbf{DiMSUM} test set evaluation metrics, for models trained on the STREUSLE training set.
-Again, this is a zero-shot out-of-domain evaluation setting.
-In this case, the BERT model did not outperform the best shared task system, likely owing to the comparative difficulty of the full lexical semantic recognition task versus the restricted DiMSUM setting.